KxSystems/docs/docs/interfaces/kafka/user-guide.md

 -   `x` is an integer denoting the client to be deleted

-Does not return a value on successful deletion of a client, if unknown client deleted return `'unknown client`
+returns null on successful deletion of a client.
+If client unknown, signals `'unknown client`.

 ```q
 /Client exists